Naereen/web-sphinx/skulpt.rst

        t.forward(75)
        t.right(90)
    # Demo with 'document' module
-   print("A demo of the minimalistic DOM handler ('document') module is in progress !") import document spanoutput = document.getElementById('spanoutput') spanoutput.innerHTML = ' <br/><hr/><h1 style="color:red;">Skulpt can also access the DOM !</h1><br/><br/><hr/> '
+   print("A demo of the minimalist DOM handler ('document') module is in progress !") import document spanoutput = document.getElementById('spanoutput') spanoutput.innerHTML = ' <br/><hr/><h1 style="color:red;">Skulpt can also access the DOM !</h1><br/><br/><hr/> '